 SEVERE GELCOAT CRAZING OR MORE SERIOUS HULL DAMAGE CAN OCCUR DURING HAULING AND LAUNCHING IF PRESSURE IS CREATED ON THE GUNWALES (SHEER) BY THE SLINGS.
 SPREADERS ARE NOT REQUIRED IF BELTS ARE NOT CREATING PRESSURE (CABLE DRUMS FURTHER APART THAN BEAM OF BOAT).
-FLAT, WIDE BELTING SLINGS AND SPREADERS LONG ENOUGH TO KEEP PRESSURE FROM THE GUNWALES IS ESSENTIAL.
-DO NOT ALLOW ANYONE TO HAUL YOUR BOAT WHEN THE SPREADERS ON THE LIFT ARE NOT WIDE ENOUGH TO TAKE THE PRESSURE OFF THE GUNWALES.

-Supporting The Boat For Storage

-Your trailer or a well-made cradle is the best support for your boat during storage.

-When storing the boat on a trailer for a long period:

-- Make sure the rollers and pads properly support the hull of the boat and do not put pressure on the hull lifting strakes. - Make sure the trailer is on a level surface and the bow is high enough so that water will drain from the bilge.

-- Make sure the engines are in the down position. - Check the tires once each season.
+FLAT, WIDE BELTING SLINGS AND SPREADERS LONG ENOUGH TO KEEP PRESSURE FROM THE GUNWALES ARE ESSENTIAL, DO NOT ALLOW ANYONE TO HAUL YOUR BOAT WHEN THE SPREADERS ON THE LIFT ARE NOT WIDE ENOUGH TO TAKE THE PRESSURE OFF THE GUNWALES.
+Supporting The Boat For Storage Your trailer or a well-made cradle is the best support for your boat during storage.
+When storing the boat on a trailer for a long period: - Make sure the rollers and pads support the hull of the boat. - Make sure the trailer hitch is level and the bow is high enough so that water will drain from the bilge. - Make sure the engines are in the down position. - Check the tires once each season.
 Add enough air for the correct amount of inflation for the tires.
 Note: Read the owner's manual for the trailer for the correct amount of inflation for the tires.

-When storing the boat on a cradle:

-- The cradle must be specifically for boat storage. - Make sure the cradle is well supported and placed on a level surface with the bow high enough to provide proper drainage of the bilge. - The cradle must be in the proper fore and aft position to properly support the hull.
-When the cradle is in the correct location, the bunks should match the bottom of hull and should not be putting pressure on the lifting strakes.
+When Storing The Boat On A Cradle - The cradle must be specifically for boat storage. - Make sure the cradle is well supported and placed on a level surface with the bow high enough so that water will drain from the bilge. - The cradle must be in the proper fore and aft position to properly support the hull.
+When the cradle is in the correct location, the bunks should match the bottom of the hull.
+Preparing The Boat For Storage - Remove the bilge drain plug(s), if installed. - Thoroughly wash the fiberglass exterior, especially the anti-fouling portion of the bottom.

-BOATS HAVE BEEN DAMAGED BY TRAILERS AND CRADLES THAT DON'T PROP-ERLY SUPPORT THE HULL.
-ALWAYS MAKE SURE THE BUNKS AND ROLLERS ARE ADJUSTED SO THEY ARE NOT PUTING PRESSURE ON THE LIFTING STRAKES AND ARE PROVIDING ENOUGH SUPPORT FOR THE HULL.
-HULL DAMAGE RESULTING FROM IMPROPER TRAILER OR CRADLE SUPPORT IS NOT COVERED BY THE PURSUIT WARRANTY.

-Preparing The Boat For Storage

-- · Remove the bilge drain plug, if installed. - Thoroughly wash the fiberglass exterior, especially the anti-fouling portion of the bottom.
 Remove as much marine growth as possible.
-Lightly wax the exterior fiberglass components. - Remove all oxidation from the exterior hardware, and apply a light film of moisturedisplacing lubricant. - Remove the propeller(s) and grease the propeller shaft(s) using light waterproof grease. - Remove the batteries and store in a cool place.
+Lightly wax the exterior fiberglass components. - Remove all oxidation from the exterior hardware, and apply a light film of moisture displacing lubricant. - Remove propellers and grease the propeller shafts using light waterproof grease. - Remove the batteries and store in a cool place.
 Clean using clear, clean water.
 Be sure the batteries have sufficient water and clean terminals.
 Keep the batteries charged and safe from freezing throughout the storage period.

-- Refer to Chapter 4, Electrical Systems, for information on the maintenance of the D.C. electrical systems. - Coat all faucets and exposed electrical components in the cockpit with a protecting oil. - Clean out, totally drain and completely dry the fishboxes and livewells. - Clean the exterior upholstery with a good vinyl cleaner and dry thoroughly. - Remove as many cushions and open as many locker doors as possible.
+Note: Refer to Chapter 4, Electrical Systems, for information on the maintenance of the A.C. and D.C. electrical systems. - Coat all faucets and exposed electrical components in the cabin and cockpit with a protecting oil. - Clean out, totally drain and completely dry the fish boxes, sinks and livewells. - Thoroughly clean the interior of the boat.
+Vacuum all carpets and dry clean drapes and upholstery. - Remove cushions, open the refrigerator/cooler door and as many locker doors as possible.
 Leaving as many of these areas open as possible will improve the boat's ventilation during the storage period.